CatinhoCR/catix-freshxmind/README.md

 - `Layout`: For things specific to the website's layout and formatting, global styles.
 Things specific to the theme either in FE or admin.
 - `Pages`: Styles specific to pages like the home page
 - `Helpers`: Overrides to colors classes and spacings, etc.

+## Theme Customization

+The `fxm` prefix can be changed by running a search and replace on the theme's folder and replacing it for your desired prefix/theme-domain.

 ## Debugging